L-spec875/Host/README.md

 This is cash only.

 # Credits
-@TrapjawwS for the original project, they created the basis and I seek to improve it.
+TrapjawwS for the original project, they created the basis, and I seek to improve it.
+Ethanobrien and the EmulatorJS Devs for the emulator.